-That is why, despite the usefulness of the gestalt entity in achieving our aims, the use of the phrase “” for tourism purposes suggests a monolith.
+That is why, despite the usefulness of the gestalt entity in achieving our aims, the use of the phrase “the United States of The Caribbean” for tourism purposes suggests a monolith.

 For tourism marketing purposes, we prefer to preserve the global understanding of diversity that is now conveyed in “the Caribbean.”